niloc132/webbit-gwt/README.md

     	 * @param username the user who left
     	 */
     	void part(String username);

+    	/**
+    	 * Test method to have the server send the client a message and get a response right away.
+    	 * This demonstrates that the server can call the client with a callback to get its response
+    	 * other than via a Server method.
+    	 *
+    	 * @param callback response that the client should call upon receipt of this method */ void ping(Callback<Void, Void> callback);
     }

 The client code must implement this interface, and will be called when the server invokes any of those